Samarthss05/SMA/README_pricing_profit_optimizer.md

 This project is an interactive **Streamlit-based simulation app** that models a simple algorithmic pricing market and evaluates the resulting **dynamics, volatility, and profitability**.

+We simulate a feedback-based algorithmic pricing market, study how the aggressiveness parameter changes system dynamics, and then optimize that parameter for long-run profit while observing the associated volatility and stability trade-offs.

 The core idea is that a pricing bot repeatedly updates its price based on observed demand.
 Consumers decide whether to buy depending on whether the published price is below their personal willingness-to-pay (WTP).
 Over time, this creates a feedback loop:

 - the bot sets a price